TDSO112A

 Road Map

 As you can see, the road map is small, but I don’t want to include things I won’t be able to achieve (mainly due to lack of time).
 It’s true that the intention is to expand the number of supported protocols, but instead of continuing to implement them myself, it seems that an almost exponential improvement would be to integrate it with sigrok-cli.
-In any case, my personal goal was to implement the DHT11 humidity and temperature sensor protocol (achieved) and UART (currently partially achieved).
+Anyway, my personal goal was to implement the DHT11 humidity and temperature sensor protocol (achieved) and UART (currently partially achieved).